Recipe-Web-App/recipe-management-service/CONTRIBUTING.md

 ---

-Thank you for contributing to Recipe Manager Service! 🎉
+Thank you for contributing to Recipe Management Service! 🎉